 The new playground will create an all-inclusive play environment where disabled and able-bodied children can play together.

-The Realise Foundation has supported the project with a £10,000 grant to pay for the groundworks.
+The Realise charity has supported the project with a £10,000 grant to pay for the groundworks.

 Liz Gratton, fundraising manager at Donna Louise Children’s Hospice, said: “This playground will be the final piece of the jigsaw to enable the therapeutic benefits of play to be fully explored by our young people.